Casino Gambling in Ohio

 A few years ago, there wasn't much to do in Cleveland except for tour the Rock and Roll Hall of Fame.
 But that's all changed.
 It's not just rock and roll legends getting lucky with hall of fame inductions.
 Every day, Ohio residents get lucky at the state's four legal casinos.

 The arrival of the Vegas-style land-based casinos in Ohio has completely changed the entertainment landscape in Ohio.
 Some argue for the better.
-Others argue that there are already plenty of gambling options at real money Ohio online casinos, so why bother with bricks-and-mortar properties?
+Others argue that there are already plenty of gambling options for players from Columbus to Toledo at real money Ohio online casinos, so why bother with bricks-and-mortar properties?
 We think they both have their place.
 Read on to see what we mean.

 Looking to gamble online?
 Click here to skip to the top Ohio Casinos.

 - Land Size: 40,860 sq. miles

 - Number of Casinos: 4

 - Home of the world's first major league baseball team - the 1869 Cincinnati Reds

 - Pete Rose, who played for the Reds, was accused of betting on baseball